vic3lord/hipchat/README.md

-# Hipchat-msg
+# Hipchat

 A little tool to send hipchat short messages from command line
 I use it to send my team a useful links etc. instead of launching hipchat just to send links

 ```
-go get github.com/vic3lord/hipchat-msg
+go get github.com/vic3lord/hipchat

-hipchat-msg -help
+hipchat -help
 ```

 ## hipchatrc

-use hipchat-msg config file instead of command line flags so settings can be persistent
+use hipchat config file instead of command line flags so settings can be persistent

 *by default hipchat-msg checks for $HOME/.hipchatrc*